 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as electricity is required to clean the oil.
+Narrator text: Carbon is released as the oil is cleaned.
 (NO ANIMATION)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Plastic bottles decompose in a landfill Button 2: Drilling rigs are constructed, installed and run Button 3: Oil is transported to manufacturers [X]
+Button 1: Plastic bottles decompose in landfill.
+Button 2: Oil drilling rigs are constructed, installed and run.
+Button 3: Oil is transported to bottle makers.
+[X]

 Slide 4